JOThurgood/mhd-ray-tracing/README.md

 ## Current Contents
 Currently consists of the generalised WKB solution for fast waves in a zero beta plasma for a user-specified or predefined magnetic field.
-The intention is to further generalise the code in future (e.g. different modes, nonlinearity, etc)
+The intention is to further generalise the code in future (e.g. different modes, finite-beta, nonlinearity, etc)

 The mathematics is discribed in an upcoming paper which will be linked to here once available.
 For now, see section 3.1 of [McLaughlin+2016](https://www.aanda.org/articles/aa/pdf/2016/07/aa27789-15.pdf) instead - the main solve is for equations 15 for a generic magnetic field B.